Kong/docs.konghq.com/app/2.2.x/getting-started/quickstart.md

 If everything went well, you should see a message (`Kong started`) informing you that Kong is running.

-By default Kong listens on the following ports:
+By default, Kong listens on the following ports:

 - `:8000` on which Kong listens for incoming HTTP traffic from your clients, and forwards it to your upstream services.